 7) Quarry Process Stone

 It is also known as dirty stone, crusher run, shoulder stone, QP, dense grade aggregate, and ¾ blended stone.
 It is a mixture of stone dust and three-quarter inch crushed stone.
 It is mostly made out of crushed granite, limestone or trap rock.
 The pieces bind together to form compacted gravel.
 This kind of gravel is strong and durable, making it an excellent option for the top layer of the gravel driveway.
 If you decide to use this kind of gravel, you should ensure that the middle of the driveway is higher than the sides.
 This structure would facilitate proper drainage and minimise damage to the driveway.
+It’s always a good idea to have a CCTV drain survey to get the best understanding of how your current driveway drain system is working.

 8) White Marble Chips